16077466/Portfolio-Data-Science/README.md

 One side note that we have to make is that HD performed this well because this research used a large amount of similar data units.
 When there would be a dataset with no similar data HD would not be useful and even not useable.

 ## Planning
-At the start of the project we decided to structure of the 16 weeks we had ahead of us.
-First we decided to have sprints of 2-3 weeks, this way we had enough time to make progress every sprint and also keep a natural flow since we have an ongoing deadline every 2-3 weeks that supports a better outcome of the project.
-Next we had daily online or in person stand-up meetings where everyone got the opportunity to explain what they were going to work on for that day.
-At the end of the sprint we did a short version of a retrospective where we reviewed the work that was done and gave everyone feedback on their work they did.
-In this retrospective we also created the new sprint for the next 2-3 weeks and added ongoing issues as well as new issues.
-The issues got assigned to the person working on them in Jira.
-One disclaimer here is that Jira only allows 1 assignee and this can result in no evidence of a person having worked on- or helped to complete a task.
+At the start of the project me and my projectteam decided to structure of the 16 weeks we had ahead of us.
+First we decided to have sprints of 2-3 weeks, this way there was enough time to make progress every sprint and also keep a natural flow since there was an ongoing deadline every 2-3 weeks that supports a better outcome of the project.
+Next there were daily online or in person stand-up meetings where everyone got the opportunity to explain what they were going to work on for that day.
+At the end of the sprint there was a short version of a retrospective where we reviewed the work that was done and gave everyone feedback on their work they did.
+In this retrospective me and the projectteam also created the new sprint for the next 2-3 weeks and added ongoing issues as well as new issues.
+I always assigned myself to an issue and started working on it after.
+One disclaimer here is that Jira only allows one assigned member and this can result in no evidence of a person having worked on- or helped to complete a task.

 [Jira screenshot](https://github.com/16077466/Portfolio-Data-Science/blob/4c64a92276ee51a16688d2143711fc44eadf2217/images/Sprint6Jira.PNG)